patro-amit/Predictive-Pulse-Maintenance/GITHUB_SETUP.md

 ## 🚀 Quick Setup Guide

-Your project is ready to push to GitHub!
+Your predictive maintenance project is ready to push to GitHub!
 Follow these steps:

 ### Step 1: Create Repository on GitHub

 1. Go to: **https://github.com/new**
 2. Fill in the details:
    - **Repository name:** `Predictive-Pulse-Maintenance`
-   - **Description:** `Predictive Maintenance using Big Data & Machine Learning - 92%+ accuracy with Random Forest, XGBoost, Gradient Boosting, and CatBoost models`
+   - **Description:** `Intelligent Predictive Maintenance System using Big Data & Machine Learning - 94.06% accuracy with CatBoost on NASA C-MAPSS dataset.
+Features Apache Spark & MongoDB integration.`
-   - **Visibility:** Public (recommended) or Private
+   - **Visibility:** Public (recommended for portfolio) or Private
-   - **⚠️ IMPORTANT:** Do NOT check "Add a README file" (we already have one)
+   - **⚠️ IMPORTANT:** Do NOT check "Add a README file" (we already have a comprehensive one)
-   - **⚠️ IMPORTANT:** Do NOT add .gitignore or license (we already have them)
+   - **⚠️ IMPORTANT:** Do NOT add .gitignore or license (already configured)
 3. Click **"Create repository"**

 ### Step 2: Push Your Code